slothsoft/screeps-script/README.md

 - make links useful
 - don't switch to roles where you missing parts
 - remove console entries after a while
+- try to refactor to have common methods at central place
+- document what is undocumented
+- test is now necessary
+- the role info is for the room, not the base?